zlatnaspirala/nidza/README.md

 Create object of instance Nidza.
 `var testNidza = new Nidza();`
-This object containe all necessary staff.
+This object containe all necessary staff, everything related to the nidza engine.

 Now we create generic new objects with:
 ```js